-Great thing about getting local guides?
+The great thing about getting local guides?
 They know almost everyone.
 Kuya Joniver is da bomb.
 Since Pamimi Beach Resort was full (same contact from our Boatman), he took us to Sir Ed’s more “private” resort.
 I mean, we’re the only guest!

 We paid PHP100/pax as our overnight fee and the rest was free!
-Other resorts will ask you to pay for additonal fee for cottage usage etc. but with Sir Ed’s “private” homey resort, our PHP 100 was so sulit!
+Other resorts will ask you to pay for additional fee for cottage usage etc. but with Sir Ed’s “private” homey resort, our PHP 100 was so sulit!

 Day 3 | March 26 | Saturday

 Nagsasa Cove is such a gem.
-Surrounded by mountains, fine sands and calming waves.
+Surrounded by mountains, fine sands, and calming waves.